szkf/i18node.js/README.md

 ### Note!

-This module should not be considered production-ready yet!
+Until version v1.0.0 this module should not be considered production-ready!

 # Usage